oerg866/win98-quickinstall/README.md

 See [BUILDING.md](./BUILDING.md).

+# I don't want to read and/or do all of this.

+Okay.
+Go on **archive.org** and search for `win98qi`!

+# Supported Target Operating Systems

+* Microsoft Windows **98** (Build 4.10.1998)
+* Microsoft Windows **98 Second Edition** (Build 4.10.2222)
+* Microsoft Windows **Millenium Edition** (Build 4.90.3000)

+Support for international versions is not properly tested.
+It should work and in my testing it does, but YMMV.
+Please report bugs!

+**NO versions of Windows 95 are supported due to non-PNP device detection being part of the DOS-based installer stage.**

-# System requirements to run Windows 98 QuickInstall
+# System requirements to use QuickInstall
   - i486-class CPU, at least a 486SX (but it will be very slow)
   - 24 MiB of memory
   - An IDE / SATA / SCSI controller supported by Linux

-# How to boot Windows 98 QuickInstall
+# How to boot a QuickInstall image

 There are several provided methods to boot into Windows 98 QuickInstall: